 Google ads run off a pay-per-click or PPC advertising, meaning that advertisers pay every time someone clicks on their ads.
 PPC ads are typically displayed on search engine results pages or SERPs.

-To manage this efficiently, the search network relies heavily on accurate keywords or core words that pertain to the specific item being searched.
+To manage this efficiently, the search network relies heavily on accurate keywords that pertain to the specific item being searched.
 This is important if you want prospective customers to find your business on a search engine results page.

 What are the differences between Facebook and Google ads?

 Firstly, the style of the ad is quite different on either platform.
 Facebook ads are more passive, as they usually appear on a newsfeed of a potential customer.
 This is totally the opposite for Google ads, which demand active user intent within the search that the customer performs.

 If nobody is searching for your keywords with Google, you may not receive any leads.
 Facebook advertising doesn’t work like this.

 Google represents PPC advertising, and involves bidding and optimising your bids.
 Essentially, businesses will pay for the potential to find new customers based on the search queries they enter on Google.